idris-lang/Idris2/docs/source/reference/operators.rst

    main = do print (a &&& b) -- won't work
              print ((&&&) a b) -- ok

-In what follows we have two examples of programs that benefit from declaring a fixity ``private`` rather than ``export``.
+In what follows, we have two examples of programs that benefit from declaring a fixity ``private`` rather than ``export``.

 Private record fixity pattern